Here's some important food for thought - a question all Christians need to be able to answer:

 Do the truth claims of Christianity - such as that God created the universe or that Jesus was a real man who actually died and came back to life - reflect reality?
 Or is Christianity just something you believe if you like it or want it to be true or if it works for you?

 If Christianity is objectively true, then how should we be convincing others that it is true?
-By sharing our subjective experience, or by providing evidence?
-By explaining why it's our favorite flavor of religion, or by showing that it accurately and objectively reflects reality?
+By sharing our subjective experience, or by providing objective evidence?
+By explaining why it's our favorite flavor of religion, or by showing that it accurately reflects reality?
 By talking about how it works for us, or by giving arguments that can be verified objectively?

 How are you convincing those around you?
 And what does that say about how you see the truth of Christianity?